NikolaosPapas/aisd-wde-4-the-box-model/README.md

 }
 ```
 **Explanation:**
-- Styles the footer title with color and bold font, and adds a bottom margin.
+- Styles the `footer` title with color and bold font, and adds a bottom margin.

 ## 16. **Footer Paragraph Styling**

-`p` tag styling within the `footer`
+LAst, we will add CSS code to bettwer space out our `p` tag  within the `footer`

 ```css
 .footer p {